dholab/AVRL-pango-updator/README.md

 --update_pango true \
 --identify_long_infections true \
 --classify_mutation_levels true \
---data_dir "/abolute/path/to/your/data/files/" \
+--data_dir /abolute/path/to/your/data/files/ \
---results results/ \
+--results results/
--profile conda
 ```

-This command specifies some key information for the pipeline:
+This command will run the pipeline on all available FASTA files ("all sequences mode") and specifies some key information for the pipeline:

 - `--update_pango true` tells the pipeline to update Pangolin
 - `--identify_long_infections` tells the pipeline to find putative prolonged infections
 - `--classify_mutation_levels` tells the pipeline to classify samples according to the RBD mutation level
 - `--data_dir` tells the pipeline where to look for input FASTA files.
 Note that this pipeline is currently written to find FASTA files in sequencing run subdirectories called `gisaid/`, as is the case in the sequencing process at [AVRL](https://dholk.primate.wisc.edu/wiki/home/page.view?name=home_index).
 This hard-coding will be replaced with something more flexible in future updates.
 - `--results` tells the workflow where to place output files.
 This can be an absolute path to any location on your system, or a relative path within the workflow directory.
+By default, results will be placed in a subdirectory of the workflow directory called `results`.
-- `-profile conda`: single-dash flags modify the behavior of NextFlow itself, whereas double-dash flags specify parameters in the configuration file `nextflow.config`.
-Here, we specify that NextFlow should use conda to organize software dependencies, though you can use `-profile docker` instead.
+- Note also that the pipeline supports using conda or Singularity instead of Docker; do so by adding `-profile conda` or `-profile singularity` to the nextflow run command.
+Note that the `-profile` flag has only one dash because single-dash flags modify the behavior of NextFlow itself, whereas double-dash flags specify parameters in the configuration file `nextflow.config`.
+Here, we do not specify a profile, so Nextflow uses Docker as is specified in its standard profile.

 If the pipeline crashes for any reason, simply resume it with: